ChuckCaplan/IEC-printer/scripts/README.md

 ## 6. Testing

+To test the full workflow, print a sign from Print Shop on a real C64, check the serial monitor of the Arduino UNO to make sure it receives and handles the print job, then check the printer service log (journalctl -u iec-printer.service -f) on the Raspberry Pi to confirm it received the job, saved a PDF of the job, and printed.
+If needed, additional testing steps are below:

 a.
-Run the Python server and test if works.
+Run the Python server and test if working.
 If you installed the service then this should already be running.
+Run the first command below to check.
 Use the -p command to automatically print the converted PDF to your default printer.
 Leave it out if you only want to save the image to disk.
+- sudo systemctl status iec-printer.service
-- cd ~/IEC-printer/scripts
+- cd ~/IEC-printer
-- python3 python_server.py -p
+- python3 scripts/python_server.py -p

 b.
 To test this script on its own, you can pass in a raw printer data file from Vice using nc (or netcat on some systems):